Is Keeping Your Mortgage After 65 Smart or a Major Risk?

 About Steve Kerby

 Steve Kerby is a lifetime resident of Oregon, having graduated from Southern Oregon University, where he majored in business.
-Throughout his 49 years in the financial services industry, Steve has maintained the most professional approach to each of his client’s needs.
+Throughout his over five decades in the financial services industry, Steve has maintained the most professional approach to each of his client’s needs.
 His background is extensive and based on helping people save money on taxes and making sure money set aside for retirement is safe and secure.If there is one asset that Steve exhibits, it is his ability to “listen.”
 Steve knows how important it is to understand each client’s goals and ambitions and to match them up with the best possible financial planning options.

 View The Best Annuity Rates Available Now

-Annuities are a safe and reliable investment.
+Annuities are a safe and reliable retirement product.
 They can transform your savings into a more predictable income.
 Speak with one of our qualified financial professionals today to find out how an annuity can offer you guaranteed monthly income for life.

 Our unique system of “Pooled and Shared” articles by our authors, our outside contributors, and writing assistants provides efficiency, enhanced collaboration, and greater topic accessibility.
 This allows for a better utilization of content and productivity while delivering meaningful content to our readers.